ost-cas-fee-adv-22-23/app-pizza-hawaii/README.md

 ```

-# create Terraform configuration
+# Create Terraform configuration

-TODO: write here about files
-'main.tf' and 'cloud-run.tf'
+in 'main.tf' we describe our Project, define local variables, Data source and Terraform State location (Bucket at cloud).
+This file will be executed first.

+The file 'cloud-run.tf' defines the deploy process for in Google Cloud run.
+Here we define:
+- the role-management of cloud runner process
+- resources to be applied for the virtual server
+- non-confident env-variables
+- secret handling vor confident variables
+- Ports and Protocols
+- deployment settings

+All important Sections are documented within the file.

-### test Terraform configuration
+### Test Terraform configuration

 `
 terraform plan
 `

-### Run the Workflow
+### Run Terraform Workflow

 `
 terraform apply -auto-approve
 `

+## LiveDemo

-if the the deploy is successfull we have a newly built app
+if the the deploy process is successfull we have a newly built app

 at: https://app-pizza-hawaii-rcosriwdxq-oa.a.run.app/